Skip to main content

 • Ask whether a barrister is needed or whether a senior solicitor can handle it.
 Barristers add cost, and for many interlocutory applications and lower court matters, an experienced solicitor-advocate is sufficient.

-Boutique Firm vs Big Firm: What's the Difference in Cost?
+Boutique Firm vs Big Firm: Where Does the Money Go?

 Big Firm Boutique Firm

-Principal access Limited (delegated to juniors) Direct access to the principal
+Principal access Limited (delegated to juniors) Direct on every matter

 When a big firm is worth it: massive transactions ($50M+), ASX-listed companies, matters requiring deep specialist teams (e.g. major M&A with tax, competition and IP components running simultaneously).